iasebsil83/C_Threads/README.txt

-This program is a simple utility library that will allow you to manipulate threads easier than pthread.h does.
+This program is a simple utility library that will allow you to manipulate threads a little bit easier than pthread.h does.

 A demonstration program is made in prog.c.